milanaryal/milanaryal.github.io/_posts/2021-03-17-migrating-from-travis-ci-to-github-actions.md

 #### Step 3: Push commit

-Finnally, I push commit to GitHub and I can see the build status results in 'actions' tab of my project folder in GitHub website.
+Finally, I push commit to GitHub and I can see the build status results in 'actions' tab of my project folder in GitHub website.

 ---

-For any references following code snnipet is a `Gemfile` of my Jekyll blog to build site in the GitHub Pages environment:
+For any references following code snippet is a `Gemfile` of my Jekyll blog to build site in the GitHub Pages environment:

 ```rb
 # frozen_string_literal: true